2014 World Tuesday Night Championships

 The WTNC Facts, Figures and Policies page has the race and fee schedule, race policies and contact info for the organizers.
-But we want to emphasize a new policy for the new course: zero tolerance and cruel penalties for littering and not using designated washrooms.
+But we want to emphasize a new policy: zero tolerance and cruel penalties for littering and not using designated washrooms.

-We are guests, and probationary guests, on the Glenlyon course.
-And the designated washrooms in Foreshore Park (map here) are about 1 km away from the start/finish, causing certain temptations.
+On the Glenlyon course, the designated washrooms in Foreshore Park (map here) are about 1 km away from the start/finish, causing certain temptations.
 But you must not succumb, and we will make it easy for you, with strong incentives.

 The Tuesday Night Series has been a staple of the road racing scene in Vancouver since the early 1980s.